Learning without Forgetting for Vision-Language Models

 \section{Experiment}

-In this section, we compare \name in comparison to state-of-the-art methods on benchmark datasets to investigate the capability of overcoming forgetting.
-We also conduct ablations to analyze the effect of each component in the model.
-Furthermore, we address a fundamental issue in VLM training known as zero-shot degradation.
-Finally, we extend \name to other VLMs to verify the universality of proposed method.
-Further details and experimental results can be found in the supplementary.
+In this section, we compare \name to state-of-the-art methods on benchmark datasets to investigate the capability of overcoming forgetting.
+Besides, we conduct ablations to analyze the effect of each component in the model.
+We also extend \name to other VLMs and continual learning scenarios, experiment with a non-overlapping dataset, and address the zero-shot performance degradation phenomena.